pass-the-salt/2024/content/english/speakers/_index.md

 **Plugs:** on stage, you will have HDMI and VGA plugs for video signal and some electrical plugs.
 <br><br>

-**Feedback screens:** you will have one feedback screen at the back of the hall (use big size fonts!) but also two others screens right in front of you, on a table before the first row of attendees.
+**Feedback screens:** you will have one feedback screen at the back of the hall (use big size fonts!).
+We can not be sure to provide you also another feedback screen near the stage.
+Sorry for that.
 <br><br>

   <center><img src="/images/feedback-screen.jpeg" height="204" width="153"  alt="feedback-screen"></center>